 What are Abuse, Neglect, and Exploitation?

+What if I'm not sure?
 If you have reason to suspect abuse, but are not positive, make the report.
 If you have any doubts about whether or not it is abuse, call the hotline.
 They can advise you on whether the signs you have observed are abuse."

 The social worker we spoke with recommends that the informant should first consult the parents about concerning situations where reasonable.
 If preserving confidentiality is your concern, the report is quite detailed and usually very obvious as to who called it in, even though the identity of the informant is illegal to divulge.
 Making that call without first expressing concern is far more damaging to a relationship than the parent knowing who made it after the conversation.

+Every parent has scary stories, and so many things can be easily taken out of context.
+The investigations by the CPS are very invasive, so be aware of what happens after that report is made, and do your best to make sure your reaction to the situation is appropriate.
+It's not a simple call and a little knock at the door.
+It is an extremely strong response.
 We appreciate our "village" that we've carefully assembled of friends, neighbors, and teachers, watching out for us, helping us, supporting us, by invtervening to keep our kids safe, or by expressing their concerns to us directly, but while the CPS definitely has its place, please be reasonably sure if their place in your particular situation is appropriate before making a report.
 One of the best ways to do this is simply to express your concern to the children's guardian, and then make a decision on whether or not an expert is needed.

 Furthermore, the ability of this agency to do an end-run around our parental rights by using the childcare and public school system to question our children is wrong.
 When 50% of the reports to the CPS are actually found to be baseless, the net is too wide, catching up in it too many unaffected children who are then placed in disturbing and possibly traumatic circumstances.
 There are better ways to obtain inverviews from allegedly abused or neglected children.

-(1) be conducted at any reasonable time and place, including the child's home or the child's school;"
+The Texas Family Code states: "§ 261.302.
+CONDUCT OF INVESTIGATION. (a) The investigation may include: (b) The interview with and examination of the child may: (1) be conducted at any reasonable time and place, including the child's home or the child's school;"

 However, the home interview has been found to be subject to 4th and 14th Ammendment limitations that require due process by obtaining consent or court order before entering the home.
 Allowing children to be interviewed while they are not in our care should carry with it some controls and requirements beyond an initial report, and should not be the first step of an investigation.
 Parents should always have the right to be informed of official interviews of minors, regardless of whose care they are in at the time, and barring enough evidence or imminently dangerous allegations worthy of a court order to conduct interviews, parents should have the right to consent to or deny the interview.
+Child interviews are innacurate and often not considered evidence.
+If a child is truly involved in neglect or abuse, the interview alone will not and cannot substantiate it: there will be other signs.
+Child interviews should be used in conjunction with home visits and caretaker interviews, and only when steps have been taken to reasonably assure that a child interview is necessary or beneficial.
+Again, they should not be the first action taken!

 To make your voice heard, contacting your state representative is easy.
 Laws are created and changed by our request, and our power to be heard is tremendous, especially in local government.
 In Texas, use